Priti Patel attacks Rishi Sunak for 'managed decline' of Tory party

 Boris Johnson supporters to stage conference today in the wake of heavy local election losses for Tories

-Priti Patel has accused Rishi Sunak of overseeing a “managed decline” of the Conservative party following a wipe-out at the local elections which saw the Tories lose more than 1,000 councillors.
+Priti Patel has accused Rishi Sunak of overseeing a “managed decline” of the Conservative Party following a dire showing at the local elections which saw the Tories lose more than 1,000 councillors.

 The former home secretary will be the keynote speaker at Saturday’s conference Conservative Democratic Organisation (CDO), where she is set to admonish “those in power and control in our party”.

-The CDO was set up by supporters of Boris Johnson after he was ousted from office following a rebellion led by cabinet members, including then-chancellor Rishi Sunak, that eventually led to his place in No 10.
+The CDO was set up by supporters of Boris Johnson after he was ousted from office following a rebellion led by cabinet members, including then chancellor Rishi Sunak, that eventually led to his place in No 10.

 Speaking about the group’s first conference in Bournemouth, the former home secretary told the i newspaper that the idea of giving Tory members a say was “very topical at the moment” after a gaping hole was left in the party following significant losses in the local elections.